icebreaker2/Raspbian-Router/README.md

 Now edit `/etc/default/hostapd` and uncomment and change `#DAEMON_CONF="" ` to ``.
 In addition, change uncomment `#net.ipv4.ip_forward=1` in `/etc/sysctl.conf` which actually enables the package forwarding.

 The rest of the settings including some firewall settings are done by the [wlan-service](wlan-service.sh) script.
+If you do not need a PPPoE connection but a simple ethernet connection than replace all `ppp0` with `eth0` (or the name of your ethernet adapter as mentioned above multiple times).
 The script needs to be executed after login.
 I used a cronjob for this task.
 Easily done with `crontab -e` and `@reboot /bin/sh /home/pi/wlan-service.sh`.
 After reboot (assuming you (auto-)login into user `pi`) the wlan should be established.

 ### Developer Notes